linz/linz-positionzpp-pcf/config/output_files/readme.txt

 Reference stations

-    The minimum constraints solution is fitted to the three PositioNZ reference stations using a best fitting translation (XYZ shift).
+    The minimum constraints solution is fitted to the four PositioNZ reference stations using a best fitting translation (XYZ shift).
 The residual errors at each station provide the most realistic measure of the accuracy of the solution (excluding plumbing and antenna height